SCENE 01 / PRODUCTION

 Monitor & Video Village

-Director and client viewing setups with wireless HD transmission, playback, and reference monitors.
+We build director and client viewing setups with wireless HD transmission, playback, and reference monitors.

 Production Team